Fuji X-T2, the perfect travel companion?

 I also managed to pack in my 17 inch mac book pro, and a backup hard drive.
 Happy days!

-So in the same trusty Billingham bag that I always take on my travels, I doubled the amount of lenses that I was able to take, and so rather than taking less kit, I infact took more.
+So in the same trusty Billingham bag that I always take on my travels, I doubled the amount of lenses that I was able to take, and so rather than taking less kit, I in fact took more.
 (I’m pretty sure it was still lighter, even with the extras!)

 For this particular trip, this transpired to be a real godsend!
 We were visiting such remote and challenging areas, it was great to be able to choose the right tools for the job, we never knew what could be around the corner, portraits, landscapes and candid street photography were all covered.

 When arriving in Nepal, our first stop was Gorkha a six hour drive west of Kathmandu, up into the middle hills.
-The images above were taken whilst there for a couple of days.

-One morning we awoke and took a very steep hike above the clouds to witness the gorgeous sunrise!
-To have a lighter kit was just liberating!
+One morning we awoke and took a very steep hike above the clouds to witness the gorgeous sunrise To have a lighter kit was just liberating!
 And I was able to enjoy much more of the stunning Nepali scenery.